-- A. This Memorandum shall remain in full force and effect commencing with the beginning of the first regular pay period in July 2019, up to the beginning of the first regular pay period commencing in July 2021.
-In compliance with the Meet and Confer Ordinance (Phoenix City Code Chapter 2, Article XVII, Division 1) as may be amended, on or before December 1, 2020, LIUNA 777 shall submit its proposed memorandum of understanding for the next contract period. - B. Except as expressly provided in this MOU, the City shall not be required to meet and confer concerning any matter, whether covered or not covered herein, during the term or extensions thereof. - C. The provisions of this MOU shall be subject to Federal, State and local law that vests jurisdiction and authority in other public boards and officials, including the City Council, Phoenix Employment Relations Board, Phoenix Civil Service Board, City Manager and Department Managers, or determines issues contrary to the provisions hereof. - D. This MOU constitutes the total and entire agreements between the parties and no verbal statement shall supersede any of its provisions.
+A. This Memorandum shall remain in full force and effect commencing with the beginning of the first regular pay period in July 2024, up to the beginning of the first regular pay period commencing in July 2026.
+In compliance with the Meet and Confer Ordinance (Phoenix City Code Chapter 2, Article XVII, Division 1) as may be amended, on or

+- before December 1, 2025, LIUNA 777 shall submit its proposed memorandum of understanding for the next contract period. - B. Except as expressly provided in this MOU, the City shall not be required to meet and confer concerning any matter, whether covered or not covered herein, during the term or extensions thereof. - C. The provisions of this MOU shall be subject to Federal, State and local law that vests jurisdiction and authority in other public boards and officials, including the City Council, Phoenix Employment Relations Board, Phoenix Civil Service Board, City Manager and Department Managers, or determines issues contrary to the provisions hereof. - D. This Memorandum constitutes the total and entire agreements between the parties and no past written or verbal statement/agreements shall supersede any of its provisions.
 All side agreements executed during this MOU contract period will expire on or before the contract end date unless incorporated into the MOU or extended by mutual agreement.
 Any supplement, amendments, or modifications to this MOU which are mutually agreed upon must be reduced to writing and signed by both parties.

-IN WITNESS WHEREOF, the parties have set their hands this \\\\ of May, 2019
+IN WITNESS WHEREOF, the parties have set their hands this of May, 2024